3 min read

 Use this when

-Daily digests for routine visual check results
+Daily digests for routine web test and visual check results

-Not every visual check needs an immediate alert
+Not every page check deserves an interruption

-How teams use digests
+How teams actually use digests

-Set the first notification rhythm
+Set the first notification rhythm around ownership

 Related links